 This is the main path coming up from Mungrisdale which goes around Bannerdale Crags.
 Descend on this wide path gradually dropping down to the Glenderamackin river.

-Join the gravel track heading to Mungrisdale.
+Bear left to join the gravel track towards Mungrisdale.
 As you approach the village go through the gate and between the houses to emerge in the lane beside the telephone box.

 If you like this walk then why not try one of our other nearby walks:

 |Bowscale Tarn - Tarn of the Immortal Fish||1.4km (0.9 miles) away|

 |Carrock Fell and High Pike||3.7km (2.3 miles) away|